tomeichlersmith/ldmx-framework-bench/README.md

 ## Anticipated Q&A
 - Why?
-  - ROOT fails to conform to modern C++ practices causing it to not be used outside of HEP.
+  - ROOT fails to conform to modern software practices causing it to not be used outside of HEP.
     This means it is difficult to learn for new users, is poorly maintained, and has poor documentation.
-    Since ROOT's inception and standardization at CERN, modern industry big data tools have come into existence that are as performative, easier to use, and better documented than ROOT.
+  - Since ROOT's inception and standardization at CERN, modern industry big data tools have come into existence that are as performative, easier to use, and better documented than ROOT.
 - ROOT is highly performative for our usecase, will we see reduced speed?
   - **write benchmark test**